 The Doctor of Education 60-credit-hour program explores the great idea of education and offers students a grounding in historical, social, and philosophical literature.
 Prospective students must demonstrate superior scholarship in the field of education.
-The program is appropriate for educational practitioners seeking relevant and advanced study that will make them more thoughtful teachers and better informed decision makers.
+The program is appropriate for educational practitioners seeking relevant and advanced study that will make them more thoughtful teachers and better-informed decision makers.
 Students study both classic and leading contemporary thought taken from educational and philosophical literature.
 The program draws on intellectual sources and scholarly disciplines, including curriculum theory, history, law, and philosophy.

 The Doctor of Education program consists of a cohesive interdisciplinary curriculum specifically tailored to the needs and career goals of the individual student.
-The Doctor of Education degree at Harrison Middleton University is unique in the way our program is delivered—entirely at a distance—and because of the flexible and individualized opportunities, students are able to create their program of study.
+The Doctor of Education degree at Harrison Middleton University is unique in the way our program is delivered—entirely at a distance—and because of the flexible and individualized approach, students are able to create their own programs of study.
 In this way, the manner in which the student fulfills the degree requirements can be tailored to each student’s educational and career goals.

-*Click here for the admission criteria for Harrison Middleton University programs.
+*View our admission criteria for Harrison Middleton University programs.

 Upon successful completion of the Doctor of Education program, students will have met the following objectives: